sjwatts119/proxmox-homelab-resources/smb-nas/readme.md

 **Recommended specifications:**
 - CPU: 1 core
-- RAM: 1024MB
+- RAM: 2048MB
-- Network: Static IP (note this for later if you don't manage your own DHCP server)
+- Network: Static IP (optional, but recommended for easier access if you don't manage your own DHCP server)

 ### Step 2: Create Storage Bind Mount
 Follow the **[Sharing Storage with an LXC](TODO ADD LINK)** steps to create a storage bind mount for your LXC.
 This will allow the LXC to access the storage directory you set up.